 131 E Exchange Ave, Fort Worth, TX 76164

 I cannot be the only person that thought, this is the number one thing I have to see while in town.
 Because I’ve never seen a cattle drive before!
 I had to.
 And if you still get excited driving past cows on country roads then, you have to see a cattle drive too.
 This happens everyday except Easter Sunday, Thanksgiving Day, and Christmas Day at 11:30 am and 4:00 pm.

 You can view the steers before and after the cattle drives in their pens.
-Click here for great instructions on getting there.
+Visit How to get to the Stockyards for great instructions.

 If you head over to Cowtown Cattlepen Maze where you can make your way through a 5,400 square foot labyrinth for $6.
 If you go on Tuesdays and mention the code word: Cowtown or show this link, you’ll get half off.

 Admission to the Kimbell Collection is always free.
 Special Exhibitions $16 (students and seniors) – $18(adults) per person.